Run an Appchain Node on GCP

 Managing Your Node

-All of the node components run as Docker containers in this VM.
-They are configured in the /opt/rpc-node/docker-compose.yml file and the config files from Step 5.
+All of the node components run as Docker containers in the VM.
+They are configured in the /opt/rpc-node/docker-compose.yml and /opt/rpc-node/.env files.

 Once the node is running and healthy, there should not be any regular management or maintenance needed.
 But if you need to reconfigure, restart, or troubleshoot any of these services, you can do so using Docker commands within the VM.